JujuYuki/mpstk/notes.md

 Parser: add new storage type Def.
 Stores a name for the defined item, argument names for this item (can be empty), corresponding process for the item ans finally continuation.

 ### Process.scala
-case class Definition(defname: DefName, dafvars: List[DefVar], defproc: Process, contproc: Process)
+case class Definition(defname: DefName, defvars: List[DefVar], defproc: Process, contproc: Process)

 ### Parser.scala
 definition === "def" ~> (definitionblock) <~ "in" ~> proc